 Researchers are looking at improving the diagnosis and treatment of lung neuroendocrine tumours (NETs).
-There are a number of clinical trials for people to join in the UK.
-Find out how to take part in a clinical trial.

 What clinical trials are